ansgarwiechers/vbsdoc/README.txt

 the line with the element.
 Examples:

 - Antecedent doc comment:
   '!
-Some comment.        <- NOT part of the documentation for Foo()
+Some comment.        <- not part of the documentation for Foo()

   '!
 Some other comment.  <- part of the documentation for Foo() Function Foo

 - End-of-Line doc comment:
-  Const Bar = 42  '!
-Some End-of-Line   <- part of the documentation
+  Const BAR = 42  '!
+Some End-of-Line   <- part of the documentation for BAR
-                  '! comment.           <- part of the documentation
+                  '! comment.           <- part of the documentation for BAR

                   '!
-Some other comment <- NOT part of the documentation
+Some other comment <- not part of the documentation for BAR

 Tags